-Large-scale livestock farms have large amounts of animal waste that they have to dispose of.
+Large-scale livestock farms have large amounts of animal waste to dispose of.

-If these pollutants can reach aquifers through channels or rivers, or if allowed to seep gradually through porous soils, they can potentially have a significant detrimental effect on the sustainability of the available water supply.
+Suppose these pollutants can reach aquifers through channels, rives, or seep gradually through porous soils.
+In that case, they can potentially have a significant detrimental effect on the sustainability of the available water supply.

 In addition, livestock drinks a lot of water every day.